South Korean ferry survivors return to school, vow not to forget

 The 15 surviving crew members are on trial, with four including the captain charged with homicide, amid a national outcry of anger after video footage showed them fleeing the vessel as it began to list after telling passengers to stay put.

-The government of President Park Geun-hye has also been bitterly criticized for the slow and ineffective handling of the disaster and the incompetence displayed in the rescue operation.
+The government of President Park Geun-hye has also been bitterly criticised for the slow and ineffective handling of the disaster and the incompetence displayed in the rescue operation.

 The prime minister has resigned and Park has announced the breakup of the Coast Guard citing incompetence.